moja-global/moja_global_docs/docs/DeveloperWorkflow/bots_and_integrations.rst

-**Stale Bot** is a `Github Bot <https://github.com/apps/stale/installations/new>`__ built with `Probot <https://github.com/probot/probot>`__ that closes abandoned Issues and Pull Requests after a period of inactivity.This bot is created and maintained by the probot ​organization `here <https://github.com/probot/stale>`__.
+**Stale Bot** is a `Github Bot <https://github.com/apps/stale/installations/new>`__ built with `Probot <https://github.com/probot/probot>`__ that closes abandoned Issues and Pull Requests after a period of inactivity.
+This bot is created and maintained by the probot ​organization `here <https://github.com/probot/stale>`__.

 If the Issue or Pull Request is updated, or anyone comments, then the